-Mr. Schnitzer's base salary for fiscal 1998 was fixed at \$289,000, which was approximately 75% of the average salary level for his position estimated by the Company's compensation consultant based on survey data as discussed above.
+The Company's salary adjustments are generally effective in June of each year.
+Mr. Schnitzer's base salary effective June 1998 was fixed at \$295,000, which was approximately 75% of the average salary level for his position estimated by the Company's compensation consultant based on survey data as discussed above.
+Mr. Schnitzer did not receive a salary increase effective June 1999 for the reasons explained above.
 The Committee believes that a lower than average salary level is appropriate since Mr. Schnitzer devotes time to the businesses of other companies in the Schnitzer Group to a greater extent than most executive officers of the Company.

-Mr. Schnitzer received a bonus for 1998 of \$124,000, which was 43% of the salary established for him for fiscal 1998.
+Mr. Schnitzer received a bonus for 1999 of \$148,800, which was 50% of the salary established for him for fiscal 1999.
 This is within the range of target bonuses payable under the annual bonus program and was awarded for the reasons discussed above.

-During fiscal 1998, Mr. Schnitzer received an option for 16,888 shares of Class A Common Stock as part of the Company's annual option grant program.
-The size of the award was determined using the median grant guideline percentage for chief executive officers determined from survey data and applying that guideline percentage to Mr. Schnitzer's 1998 base salary.
+During fiscal 1999, Mr. Schnitzer received an option for 34,132 shares of Class A Common Stock as part of the Company's annual option grant program.
+As explained above, the Committee authorized a grant of options exceeding that of prior years in recognition of the fact that Mr. Schnitzer did not receive a salary adjustment effective June 1999.